linode/docs/docs/products/storage/object-storage/guides/aws-sdk-for-php/index.md

 ## Going Further

-Extensive documentation on the S3 Client for the AWS SDK for Python (including more methods, parameters, and examples) can be found within the [AWS SDK for PHP (API 3.x) > S3 Client](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html).
+Extensive documentation on the S3 Client for the AWS SDK for PHP (including more methods, parameters, and examples) can be found within the [AWS SDK for PHP (API 3.x) > S3 Client](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html).